-Yes you can, but you are limited to one in-person course each semester.
+Yes, you can, but you are limited to one in-person course each semester.
 Thesis hours are not currently an enrollment option for online students.

 Yes, you certainly can.
-You will just need to register for the online section (often designated as an EXE section) of the course you want.
-Every one of our courses is available both in-person and online.
+To take an online course, you register for the online section (often designated as an EXE section) of the course you want.
+Most SLIS courses are available to both in-person and online students.

-If you are interested in taking SLIS courses and you are NOT a UI student, we can help!
+If you are interested in taking SLIS courses and you are not enrolled as a UI student, we can help!
 If you have a bachelor's degree, you can apply to take SLIS courses as a non-degree seeking student.

-Please note, there are limits to how many courses you can take a semester and, should you decide to join our program, there are limits on the number of credits earned before admission that you may apply to the degree.
+Please note that there are limits on how many courses you can take as a non-degree student and, should you decide to join our program, there are limits on the number of credits earned before admission that you may apply to the degree.

 Instead of internships, SLIS offers a practicum course that provides hands-on, in-library experience.
 Assisted by our practicum coordinator, students have worked in public, academic, and special libraries, as well as archives.
 For information on the practicum, including how you arrange placement at a library, please email Kara Logsden.